MatthewTe/exploratory-webchange-detection/README.md

 const task = cron.schedule(website.archive_period, executeTask())
 ```

+- Pngs uploaded to blog are not valid.
+Need to find out [why](https://www.selenium.dev/documentation/webdriver/interactions/windows/#takescreenshot).
+Something about base64 encoding?

 - The two blob functions are not great.
 Some issues to deal with:
     - They don't return any values despite being async.
 Should have them return a promise w/ the object id.
 (These are basic functions we might not even need the abstractions.
 Could just have the code in the task callback.)